Department of Earth and Environmental Sciences

 Advancement to Candidacy

 University policy requires graduate students to be continuously enrolled at the university every fall and spring semester until the awarding of the degree.
 If students have applied for graduation during the summer, they must maintain continuous enrollment in that term as well.
-This policy does not apply to students who have been granted an official leave of absence.
+Students who have been granted an official leave of absence are temporarily exempted from this policy during the leave duration.
 If the student has completed their course of study (their 30 units listed on their Petition of Advancement to Candidacy), s/he must maintain the required enrollment by enrolling in EES 299C “Thesis Continuation”.
 This may be done up to two times with departmental approval.
-Additional 299C’s are not encouraged and require DRGA Dean approval.
+Additional 299C’s are not encouraged and require DRGS Dean approval.
 One exception appears to be that students may “stop out” (not enroll) for one semester but their student privileges, such as library borrowing, will be suspended.
-Students not enrolled for two consecutive semesters will be excused from the Geology M.S.
+Students not enrolled for two consecutive semesters will be automatically excused from the Geology M.S.
 Program, and would have to re-apply to the University if they wished to continue.
-Any discontinuous enrollment could have substantial consequences for financial aid, so such a step should not be taken lightly.
+Any discontinuous enrollment could have substantial consequences for financial aid and student loan repayment deferment, so such a step should not be taken lightly.

 PAYING FOR GRADUATE SCHOOL